 The first European to enter the Northwest Territories was Samuel Hearne, who came here while searching for the Northwest Passage in 1770-72.

-Guided overland from Churchill by the legendary Denesuline leader Matonabbee, Hearne visited Great Slave Lake and then travelled across the Barrenlands.
+Guided overland from Churchill, Manitoba by the legendary Denesuline leader Matonabbee, Hearne visited Great Slave Lake and then travelled across the Barrenlands.
 He verified what the locals already knew – no sea route to the Orient existed south of the Arctic Circle.

-After Hearne came Alexander Mackenzie, who in 1789 became the first European to descend the river that the Dene called the Deh Cho.
+After Hearne came Alexander Mackenzie, who in 1789 became the first European to descend the river that the Dene called the Deh Cho - which translates to "Big River".

 Mackenzie was frustrated when the waterway took him north to the Arctic rather than serving as a "northwest passage" to Asia.
 He called it the "River of Disappointment."
-It's now officially the Mackenzie.
+It is now known as the Mackenzie River - the largest river in North America flowing to the Arctic Ocean.

 This sandstone monument, inscribed by a crewman from Parry's expedition, long served as a waypoint for subsequent Arctic explorers.
 It marks what is now the northernmost national historic site in Canada.